 For the Chickpeas and Vegetables:

-- 1 tablespoon canola or grapeseed oil (or other neutral cooking oil good for high heat)
+- 1 tablespoon canola oil or grapeseed oil, or other neutral cooking oil good for high heat

-- 1 large crown of broccoli, cut into florets
+- 1 large crown broccoli cut into florets

 - 2 cloves minced garlic